Map of Boston Hoods

-This map shows some of the different black and Hispanic Boston hoods in a city were Boston gangs are mostly just a hood affiliation.
-Most of the black and latino population is in the Boston hoods of Roxbury, Dorchester, and Mattapan, together with the Jamaica Plain and Mission Hill areas, on the other side of Columbus Avenue.
+From the streets of Boston gangs to numerous Boston hoods, this map shows some of the different urban areas throughout the city with the likes of Roxbury, Dorchester, and Mattapan, together with the Jamaica Plain and Mission Hill areas, which are located on the other side of Columbus Avenue.

-The historic community of Roxbury has changed from the older generations, a place that became the heart of Boston’s black culture, after many black families arrived between the early to mid 1900s.
+To being the heart of the urban community and streets of Boston is within the historic community of Roxbury.
+The Roxbury area has changed from the older generations, a place that became the heart of Boston’s black culture, after many black families arrived between the early to mid 1900s.

 Similar to Roxbury and Dorchester, white families in the middle part of the 1900s, left for the suburbs, making Mattapan a predominantly African-American and West Indian neighborhood by the 1970s.

 Boston gangs are mostly just Boston hoods affiliations, instead of national gangs like the Bloods or the Crips.
 This maps show how many different areas there are in the city, more of Boston hoods than Boston gangs.

 Boston Hoods Map Key: Red = Roxbury.
 Green = Dorchester.
 Blue = South End.
 Orange = Mattapan.
 Black = Various Neighborhoods